themefisher/constra-bootstrap/README.md

 npm run dev
 ```

 After that, it will open up a preview of the template in your default browser, watch for changes to source files, and live reload the browser when changes are saved.
+After finishing all the customization, you can use the theme folder as your main theme.

 👉🏻 [visit documentation](https://docs.themefisher.com/constra/)